-People all the way

-What makes it doubly, triply, frustratingly hard sometimes is that we are working with people who themselves have to work with people, and who in turn have to work with people.
 It’s people all the way down.

+What makes working with people doubly, triply, frustratingly hard is that we are working with people who themselves have to work with people, and who in turn have to work with people.

 Or ‘magical thinking’ as Massimo Piattelli-Palmarini calls it.
 This is about making positive correlations even though the supporting data is weak.
 Sometimes we notice only data that supports our hypothesis and ignore data that doesn’t.